Privacy Notice

 Section 251 of the NHS Act 2006:

-The Secretary of State for Health gives limited permission for ICBs (and other NHS commissioners) to use certain confidential patient information when it is necessary for our work for purposes other than direct care such as information from NHS Digital for commissioning, Risk Stratification and Invoice Validation.
+The Secretary of State for Health gives limited permission for ICBs (and other NHS commissioners) to use certain confidential patient information when it is necessary for our work for purposes other than direct care such as information from NHS England for commissioning, Population Health Management and Invoice Validation.

-This approval is given under Regulations made under Section 251 of the NHS Act 2006 and is based on the approval of the Health Research Authority’s Confidentiality and Advisory Group
+This approval is given under Regulations made under Section 251 of the NHS Act 2006 and is based on the approval of the Health Research Authority’s Confidentiality Advisory Group.

 This allows the Secretary of State for Health to make regulations to set aside the common law duty of confidentiality for defined medical purposes.
 Section 251 came about because it was recognised that there were essential activities of the NHS, and important medical research, that required the use of identifiable patient information – but, because patient consent had not been obtained to use people’s personal and confidential information for these other purposes, there was no secure basis in law for these uses.